 Many blessings, to you all!

-August 24th marks the Festival of Hecate.
+Marks the Festival of Hecate.
 Day and Night of the Dark Mother.
 Of Earth and Sky.
 Keeper of the crossroads.
 Seer of the unknown.
 Queen of the witches.
 She speaks, and all remains silent for Her.
 For those that are guided by Her wisdom, honor Her on this day, her ascension from the underworld, with offerings of Earth, Heart, and Soul.

 Interestingly enough, the days for this festival can be concluded by who traditionally worships Hecate.
 Most who honor Hecate, begin to honor her on August 13th.
 Which aligns with the dark moon, and the perseids meteor shower.
 This time symbolizes her descent into the underworld and the harvests of the earth.